rgadon107/Zapier/wiki.md

 - (Mac) Press the 'Command' and letter 'F' key at the same time.
 - (Windows) Press the 'Control' and letter 'F' key at the same time.

+Either keyboard command will open the search field in the upper right corner of the table.
+Proceed to search.

 ### Add a new row to a Zapier Table